Boris-Jobs/Boris-Jobs/README.md

-- 👋 Hi, I’m @Boris-Jobs
+## introduction to me, framxx boris
+- 👋 Hi, I’m boris jobs.
+I graduated from USTB school of physics and will continue my study in PolyU Data Science.
+In the future, I want to apply doctor degree in America.
+Let's keep going!
-- 👀 I’m interested in Data Science, Machine Learning, Video-Making, Algebra(Advanced, Abstract), Mechanics and Quantum Mechanics.
+- 👀 I’m interested in (1)Data Science, (2)Machine Learning, (3)video tech, (4)Algebra(Advanced, Abstract), (5)Mechanics and Quantum Mechanics.
+- 3 things: humble, inner strength, eyes.
+- motto: als ich kann.

+# plans
-- 🌱 I’m currently learning Applied Physics, Applied Mathematics and Machine Learning.
+- 🌱 (1) I’m currently learning **CS50**, and I want to write a guide for CS50 and promote it.
-- 💞️ I’m looking to collaborate on AL, DL and MANIM animation or someone who's interested in M&P, too.
+- 🌱 (2) Additionally, I would like to write a guide for **jupyter notebook and machine learning**.
+- 🌱 (3) Then write a guide for **git hub**.
+- 🌱 (4) Recently, I would make a summary for **IELTS** preparation.

+- 🚀 * unfinished: pendulum period, hydorgen, e commerce api, hashing code.

+- 💞️ For languages, I am learning **Cantonese and French**.

-- 📫 E-mail: 1322553126@qq.com
+- 📫 here is my e-mail: 1322553126@qq.com

 <!---
 Boris-Jobs/Boris-Jobs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.